Comment on "Experimentally adjudicating between different causal accounts of Bell-inequality violations via statistical model selection": Abstract

 \section{Abstract}

 In a recent paper (Phys.
-Rev. A \textbf{105}, 042220 (2022)), Daley \emph{et al} claim that superdeterministic models are disfavoured against standard quantum mechanics, because such models overfit the statistics of a Bell-type experiment which the authors conducted.
-We argue here that their claim is based on a misunderstanding of what superdeterministic models are.
+Rev. A \textbf{105}, 042220 (2022)), Daley \emph{et al} claim that some superdeterministic models are disfavoured against standard quantum mechanics, because such models overfit the statistics of a Bell-type experiment which the authors conducted.
+We add to the discussion by providing additional context about how few superdeterministic models fall into the category they analyse, and by emphasising that overfitting, while better as a measure of finetuning than other measures given in the literature, does not necessarily indicate a model is universally bad.